ottogroup/schedoscope/README.md

 ## News

+###### 03/24/2017 - Release 0.8.2

+We have released Version 0.8.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This version provides significant performance improvements when initializing the scheduling state for a large number of views.

 ###### 03/18/2017 - Release 0.8.1

 We have released Version 0.8.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).